Terradue/dcs-beam-algalbloom/README.md

 ciop-simwf
 ```

-Or invoke the Web Processing Service via the Sandbox dashboard providing a start/stop date in the format YYYY/MM/DD.
+Or invoke the Web Processing Service via the Sandbox dashboard providing a start/stop date in the format YYYY/MM/DD (e.g. 2012-04-01 and 2012-04-03).

 ### Community and Documentation